Stability, corners, and other 2-dimensional shapes: Abstract

 \section{Abstract}

-We introduce a relaxation of stability, called robust stability, which is insensitive to perturbations by subsets of Loeb measure $0$ in a pseudofinite group.
-We show that robust stability satisfies a stationarity principle for measure independent elements.
-We apply this principle to deduce the existence of squares and $L$-shapes in dense subsets of Cartesian squares of pseudofinite groups, possibly non-abelian.
-Our results imply qualitative asymptotic versions for Cartesian squares of finite groups.
+We introduce a relaxation of stability, called almost sure stability, which is insensitive to perturbations by subsets of Loeb measure $0$ in a non-standard finite group.
+We show that almost sure stability satisfies a stationarity principle in the sense of geometric stability theory for measure independent elements.
+We apply this principle to deduce the existence of squares in dense almost surely stable subsets of Cartesian products of non-standard finite groups, possibly non-abelian.
+Our results imply qualitative asymptotic versions for Cartesian products of finite groups.
+In the final section, we establish the existence of $3\times 2$-grids (and thus of $L$-shapes) in dense almost surely stable $2$-dimensional subsets of finite abelian groups of odd order.